 In the past 7 to 8 years, Southeast Asia has become a beacon destination for solo travel.
-Initially lead by the lush shores of Thailand, now neighbouring countries like Vietnam, Cambodia, Philippines and Indonesia are all major destinations in the region.
+Initially lead by the lush shores of Thailand, now neighboring countries like Vietnam, Cambodia, Philippines and Indonesia are all major destinations in the region.

 And who wouldn’t be lured by outstanding beaches, verdant jungles, fascinating wildlife, delicious food and affordable prices?

 Southeast Asia is THE place to travel solo.
-Whether you’re venturing on a loop from Thailand to Laos to Vietnam to Cambodia or staying in social hostels, you’ll always meet fellow travellers to share your experiences with.
+Whether you’re venturing on a loop from Thailand to Laos to Vietnam to Cambodia or staying in social hostels, you’ll always meet fellow travelers to share your experiences with.

 Here are 9 of the best places in Southeast Asia ideal for solo travel:

 Bangkok is usually a place to explore for a few days and then head north to Chiang Mai or south to the southern Thai islands.
-That’s pretty much the itinerary for most solo travellers starting out in BK.
+That’s pretty much the itinerary for most solo travelers starting out in BK.

-Hanoi is no stranger to busy streets and even though many of them are scattered with non-stop motorbikes, there’s still a vibrant scene here for solo travellers.
+Hanoi is no stranger to busy streets and even though many of them are scattered with non-stop motorbikes, there’s still a vibrant scene here for solo travelers.
 Head to the Old Quarter for outdoor seating, backstreets and 50c beer.

 If there’s any hostel group in Vietnam that is the best at bringing people together, it’s non-other than Vietnam Backpacker Hostels.
 There are two in Hanoi to choose from.
 The Original, smaller and more personable or Downtown, eccentric and exciting.
 Either way, you’ll definitely meet fellow solo wanderers for life here.

 Known for being the best in Southeast for beginner scuba divers, Koh Tao in recent years has built up a good-vibe community.
-Although there has been some terribly unfortunate incidents in Koh Tao that have made the tabloids go over-board on the headlines, Koh Tao is still a great place to meet fellow Southeast Asia solo travellers.
+Although there has been some terribly unfortunate incidents in Koh Tao that have made the tabloids go over-board on the headlines, Koh Tao is still a great place to meet fellow Southeast Asia solo travelers.